gitlabhq/gitlabhq/doc/user/project/pages/custom_domains_ssl_tls_certification/ssl_tls_concepts.md

 for public websites for security reasons and to ensure that browsers trust your site's certificate.

 There are various kinds of certificates, each one with a certain security level.
-A static personal website will not require the same security level as an online banking web app, for instance.
+A static personal website doesn't require the same security level as an online banking web app, for instance.

 There are some certificate authorities that